 Losar (Tibetan New Year): Although not strictly speaking a Buddhist holiday, the Tibetan New Year is tied in with Buddhist rituals within Tibetan monasteries.
 In the last few days of the old year, special clearing and cleansing rituals are conducted, followed by recitations of Buddhist teachings to call in the New Year.
-Most years Losar falls on the same day as Chinese New Year, although because of slight differences in calculation, some years they fall a full lunar month apart (as they did in 2012.)
-In 2013, they correspond, both beginning on February 10th, although most Tibetan traditions will celebrate on February 11th.
-Within Tibetan tradition, it is the year of the female water snake.
+Some years Losar falls on the same day as Chinese New Year, although because of slight differences in calculation, some years they fall a full lunar month apart.
+In 2015, they do correspond, with both falling on February 19th.
+Within Tibetan tradition, it is the year of the female wood goat.

 Sangha Day or Magha Puja: This is mostly celebrated in Theravada Buddhism, and is a day for laypeople to honor their local monastic communities.
 Many lay Buddhists visit monasteries bringing offerings, and sometimes there are corresponding festivals or celebrations.
-In 2013 this will be celebrated on February 25th in most lineages around the world.
+In 2015 this will be celebrated on March 4th or 5th in most lineages around the world.

-Within Tibetan Buddhism, Saga Dawa corresponds to Vesak, celebrating the Buddha's birth, enlightenment and death (paranirvana.) it is considered the holiest day of the year and many people time spiritual pilgrimages for this period.
-In 2013, the celebrations for this begin on May 25th and extend for up to 2 weeks.
+Within Tibetan Buddhism, Saga Dawa corresponds to Vesak, celebrating the Buddha's birth, enlightenment and death (paranirvana.) it is considered the holiest phase of the year and many people time spiritual pilgrimages for this period.
+In 2015, the celebrations for this begin on May 31st and extends for 2-4 weeks.

 Dharma Day or Asalha Puja: A celebration of the Buddha’s first sermon, in which he taught the Four Noble Truths.
-In 2013, this will be celebrated on July 22nd.
+In 2015, many will celebrate this on July 30th.